-We are a movie group who works to understand film communication.
+We work as a group to understand film communication.
 Watching movies together, we share our observations, knowledge, and perceptions with women who have backgrounds and beliefs that are different from our own.

 Although it is a sedentary and mostly silent activity, watching a movie has a way of drawing people together.
 From family movie nights to film clubs, people love to gather for the comfortable, relaxing, and sometimes intellectually stimulating activity of watching movies.

-We want you to have a movie group too!
-Ours began 9 years ago when Pam Hassebroek invited a few women over to share a movie with her.
+We think many people would enjoy and benefit from watching and discussing movies with others.
+Our exploration began 11 years ago when Pam Hassebroek invited a few women over to see a movie with her.

 The idea she had in mind: that we can all learn more about what a film communicates if we share our observations.
 (That first evening the movie was The International, Tykwer, 2009.
 Who could resist a movie starring Clive Owen?).